Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 >>> /no_think Explain Docker in simple terms

-According to my tests, this reduces thinking from ~37 seconds to ~20 seconds.
-It doesn't disable it completely — the model still thinks, but for a shorter time.
+In my tests, this reduces thinking from ~37 seconds to ~20 seconds.
+It doesn't disable it completely; the model still thinks, but for a shorter duration.

-Method 2 — create a separate model without thinking via Modelfile:
+Method 2 — Create a separate model without thinking using Modelfile:

 echo 'FROM gemma4